GideonBear/falconf/README.md

 ## Comparison to similar tools

+If you want to compare Falconf to Ansible, there are two main differences:
+1. Falconf tracks if a change is done, and does the change if it is not done yet, regardless of any system state.
+Ansible does not track this, and instead determines if the change is necessary based on the system state.
+2. In Ansible, tasks are managed in a file that you need to edit.
+In Falconf, pieces are managed (added, removed) on the command line, and only stored in a file internally.

 - ✅: Yes
 - ❌: No
 - ➖: Possible but not built-in and/or against philosophy